ianastalosh/big_data_cup_2021/README.md

 Thanks for coming to my Big Data Cup repo!
 Before starting this project, I had only watched two NHL games and each Mighty Ducks movie five or so times each.

+The final report submitted is contained in `report.pdf`.
+I use a k-means clustering approach to group pass types present in women's hockey.
+I then attempted to determine which pass types have the greatest contribution to shot attempts, be it directly or in the build up play preceding it.
+It didn't quite turn out how I wanted it to because I ran out of time, and I had to change my idea a few times (originally I wanted to look at passing combinations, ie. two-pass couplets, and see their effect.
+However, the sample size was too small and the numbers of passing combinations was too low to determine anything useful).
+In any case, I still think there's the pieces of an interesting idea here!

+Unsurprisingly, I found passes in the offensive zone have the greatest contribution to shots, and in particular passes that land the puck near the slot.
+This is well known already, and have been referred to as 'high danger' passes in other papers.
+We also noted that stretch passes, quickly moving the puck from the defensive zone to the attacking blue line also contributed to high-ish numbers of expected goals per pass, Passes from the goal line back to the blue line also appeared to be over-represented for their value.

 Below contains the data information as specified by Stathletes, who provided the data:

 <h1>Dataset</h1>